Matheus (footballer, born March 1992): Braga

 Matheus suffered a severe knee injury in late August 2018, after which Tiago Sá had a run in the team.
-He returned to his starting role for the 2019–20 season, playing four games in the Taça da Liga that year, including the 1–0 win over Porto in the final on 25 January; he featured in as many games in the 2020–21 Taça de Portugal which ended with a 2–0 win over S.L.
+He returned to his starting role for the 2019–20 season, playing four matches in the Taça da Liga that year, including the 1–0 victory against Porto in the final on 25 January; he featured in as many games in the 2020–21 Taça de Portugal which ended with a 2–0 defeat of S.L.
 Benfica.

-In the following season's Europa League, Matheus made two saves in a penalty shootout win over FC Sheriff Tiraspol in the knockout round play-off on 24 February 2022, and days after the last-eight elimination by Rangers in April he extended his contract to 2027.
+In the following campaign's Europa League, Matheus made two saves in a penalty shootout win over FC Sheriff Tiraspol in the knockout round play-off on 24 February 2022, and days after the last-eight elimination by Rangers in April he extended his contract to 2027.
 On 12 August, after a 3–0 win at nearby F.C.
-Famalicão, he reached 250 games for the Minho club.
-He was sent off for them for the first time on 30 September for a foul on Mehdi Taremi.
+Famalicão, he reached 250 appearances for the Minho club.
+He was sent off for them for the first time on 30 September for a foul on Porto's Mehdi Taremi, in an eventual 4–1 defeat.

+On 15 August 2023, Matheus surpassed compatriot Alan's record of 63 games for Braga in European competition, in a 4–1 away win over Serbia's FK TSC in the third qualifying round of the UEFA Champions League.
+Eighteen days later, against Sporting, he made his 300th appearance and became the club's most experienced goalkeeper of all time.

+In January 2025, Matheus requested to leave.
+The following month, he was loaned to Eredivisie side AFC Ajax until 30 June with the option for a permanent transfer afterwards.
+He made his debut for the club on 23 February, being named Player of the match in the 2–0 home defeat of Go Ahead Eagles in the domestic league.
+On 30 March, he provided an assist in a 2–0 away victory against PSV Eindhoven.

+Red Star

+On 25 June 2025, Matheus joined Serbian SuperLiga club Red Star Belgrade on a three-year deal, for €1.2 million.

+International career

+After being naturalised as a Portuguese citizen in 2020, Matheus expressed a desire to play for their national team.

 Personal life

-Matheus' older brother, Moisés, is also a footballer.
+Matheus' older brother, Moisés, was also a footballer.
 A midfielder, he too started his career at América Mineiro.

+Matheus met and married his wife in Braga and had three children with her.